-In the previous Boolean operators-related tutorial, (while pasting or typing abstract:“Cancer treat”), we demonstrated how you can search for an exact phrase using straight quotation marks (circle the quotation marks).
+In the previous Boolean operators-related tutorial, we demonstrated how you can do a patent or a scholarly search for an exact phrase using straight quotation marks ( abstract:”Cancer treat”).
 And for more accurate searches, we recommended that you specify the field that you want to search in like in this example, we specified “abstract” as the field.

 In this support tooltip in the landing page, you can also find several other fields to choose from.